tfoxo/System.Cor3/Source-ICSharpCode/Mu/README.md

 ## todos

-- normalize paths such as a comparison of one project's path to another's.
+- normalize paths such as a comparison of one project's path to another's (kind of like flash-develop does).
 - Target-Specific types (None, Resource, EmbeddedResource, Compile, etc...)